top of page

 6.12 Gokyo

-Gokyo Thanka Inn on the lake shore is the nicest and priciest lodge at Gokyo.
+Gokyo Thanka Inn on the lake shore was the nicest and priciest lodge at Gokyo in 2022.
 Rooms are $35 a night but they were offering the rooms at $25 a night in May 2022.

 I stayed at the Cho-Oyu View Lodge which is on the lake shore next to the Thanka Inn.
 The lodge is new and has double glazed windows.
 There aren't any attached bathrooms.
 I had an upstairs corner room with a lake view for NPR 500.
 This lodge is very comfortable.